Modern Architecture in the U.S.

 Littleton - The jaw-dropping visionary art (and visionary engineering) of Richard Brown, now on permanent display at Brown's Flower Shop.

-Wilson - On the NarrowLarry list of top folk art environments, the whirligigs of Vollis Simpson are now located in the new must-see Vollis Simpson Whiligig Park will open in downtown Wilson.)
+Wilson - On the NarrowLarry list of top folk art environments, the whirligigs of Vollis Simpson are now located in the new must-see Vollis Simpson Whiligig Park is located in downtown Wilson.)

 Bismarck - I want to go to Bismarck someday.
 I want to see Marcel Breuer's "jewel on the prairie", The Benedictine Sisters of Annunciation Monastery.